Back to Articles

 Driven by the insatiable need for a larger capacity to serve software and data demands, however, data centres are constantly being re-imagined to create sustainable storage models.
 Though I understand the necessity, particularly where decarbonisation is concerned, this can lead to a catalogue of “unknowns” for fire safety design which need to be properly considered.

 It will come as no surprise that data centres are traditionally huge, which has pushed them into out-of-town areas, and also use unimaginable amounts of power.
-The biggest in the world may require more than 100 megawatts, which is enough to power tens of thousands of homes.
+The biggest in the world may require more than 100 megawatts, which is enough to power 80,000 homes, according to thinktank Energy Innovation.

 This power supply is converted via the transformation station and then fed to the data centre via low-voltage distribution systems, including the cabling, distribution boards and uninterruptible power supply.